-All work not specifically related to the fore mentioned standards shall be performed in accordance with the applicable ANSI or International Standards associated to it.
+All work not specifically related to the fore mentioned standards shall be performed following the applicable ANSI or International Standards associated with it.

-Manufactures Specifications and Instructions:
+Manufacturer Specifications, and Instructions:

-In addition all work shall be performed to the applicable manufacturer's specifications and instructions pertaining to that work.
+In addition, all work shall be performed to the applicable manufacturer's specifications and instructions about that work.

-6. Definitions and General Requirements
+6. Definitions, and General Requirements